Unbreakable (2019 Filipino film): Reception

-A critic from ABS-CBN wrote that "Director Mae Cruz-Alviar never allowed the story to sag, coming up with another new, more difficult complication to challenge their friendship even further.
-It was so neat to notice how even the smallest details mentioned fell right into place in the overall story".

 A critic from Rappler wrote that "Unbreakable uses low-brow tragedy as a crutch.
 It is so desperate for sobs that it injects its storyline with the most unimaginative of devices.
 The film verges on being totally shameless".
 A critic from Cosmopolitan wrote that "Unbreakable is not a perfect film though" and concluded that "overall, I would say this movie is outstanding and definitely a must-watch for every Cosmo girl and her best girl friends".